Antelope Club

 Nonprofit social club in Indianapolis, Indiana, U.S.

 The Antelope Club (legally the Wyoming Antelope Hunter's Protective Association, Inc.) is a non-profit social club in Indianapolis, Indiana.
 It is governed by a nine-member volunteer board of directors, elected by club members.

+The club is organized under United States laws for 501(c)(7) Social and Recreation Clubs.
+In 2024, it claimed total revenue of $628,300 and total assets of $309,156.

 The Antelope Club has membership reciprocity with nearly 100 social and country clubs across the United States, Canada, Europe, and Asia.

 Club history

 In 1947, a growing group of Indianapolis men began meeting regularly to drink at Jim Hussey's Sportsman's Club at 934 N. Pennsylvania St (in the block known as "Little Broadway").
 When they outgrew Hussey's, they began to meet on the second floor of La Rue's Supper Club, at 1121 N. Pennsylvania Ave.
 There, it was suggested that the men begin an annual trip to Douglas, Wyoming, to hunt Antelope.
 The meat from these trips would be brought back to Indianapolis and served at an annual 'Man of the Year' party, where one deserving man would be roasted and honored for contributions to the community or the club.
 Later, other events were organized, including holiday parties, fishing trips, charity fundraisers, and excursions to the Indianapolis Speedway to attend qualifications and the Indianapolis 500.

-Charter members of the club included Indianapolis Mayor Alex Clark, Indiana Governor Harold W. Handley, Olympic Silver medalist in swimming Frank McKinney Sr., Sheriff Dan Smith, Ed French (owner of Monarch Beverage), and the first Club President, Al Schilling.
+Charter members of the club included Indianapolis Mayor Alex Clark, Indiana Governor Harold W. Handley, Olympic Silver medalist in swimming Frank McKinney Sr., Sheriff Dan Smith, Ed French (owner of Monarch Beverage), and the first club president, Al Schilling.

 The Antelope Club was officially chartered on June 12 of 1956 as the Indiana Chapter of the Wyoming Antelope Club.
 Mayor Alex Clark was named the 'Grand Antler,' and local business executive Al Schilling was named the first president.
 The association's charter was drafted by Tom Quinn Sr. at the bar of the Hotel Washington and outlined the club's purpose: